From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Methodology

-The imbalanced classes in the model training can lead to biased models that perform well on the majority classes but poorly on minority classes.
-Class-weights is an essential solution in this case.
-It assigns higher weights to the minority classes and less weights to majority classes so that the model will pay more attention to these minority classes during training.
-To achieve this, the loss function has to be adjusted the contribution of each class to the overall loss based on their class-weights:

-\textbf{Negative Samples:} Negative sampling is crucial for contrastive learning.
-It helps the model learn to differentiate between distinct classes by providing examples that are not similar to the anchor sample.
+\textbf{Negative Samples:} Negative samples help the model learn to differentiate between distinct classes by providing examples that are not similar to the anchor sample.
 By learning to correctly identify these dissimilar examples, the model develops a clearer understanding of the boundaries between different classes in the embedding space.
+Negative sampling is performed during contrastive learning in each training iteration.
+In the deceptive pattern detection problem, for each anchor sample $x_i$, we select negative samples $x_k$ from different DP classes to construct contrastive pairs.
+These negative samples are used in the contrastive loss $L_D$ to push embeddings of different classes apart.

-Negative sampling strategies in contrastive learning should be task oriented by addressing various challenges.
-In the dark pattern detection problem, we applied several strategies: \begin{enumerate}[leftmargin=15pt] \item Random negative sampling.
-The negative samples are randomly chosen from the dataset of the other classes, which is simple strategy to warm up the model training. \item Hard negative sampling~\cite{DBLP:journals/corr/abs-2010-04592}.
+We adopt the following task-oriented negative sampling strategies: \begin{enumerate}[leftmargin=15pt] \item \textbf{Random negative sampling}.
+Negative samples are randomly chosen from other classes.
+This strategy is mainly used in the early stage of training to stabilize optimization. \item \textbf{Hard negative sampling}~\cite{DBLP:journals/corr/abs-2010-04592}.
 Hard negatives are selected based on their similarity to the anchor samples.
+A negative sample $x_k$ is considered hard if:

-where $\xi$ is a hyperparameter to define the hardness of negative samples relative to positive samples.
-These negative samples encourages the model to learn better distinctions between the data from similar classes. \item Balanced negative sampling.
-The number of negative samples is balanced with positive samples, preventing the model from being biased towards one type of sample. \end{enumerate}
+where $\xi$ is a hyperparameter controlling the hardness level of negative samples relative to the anchor samples.
+This strategy helps the model learn finer distinctions between visually similar DP classes.

+\item \textbf{Balanced negative sampling}.
+The number of negative samples is balanced with the number of positive samples to prevent biased towards dominant classes during contrastive learning. \end{enumerate}